magento/magento2-functional-testing-framework/docs/installation_mac-os-x.md

 ## Prerequisite {#prerequisite}

+- [PHP version supported by the Magento instance under test][php]
+- [Composer 1.3 or later][composer_download]
+- [Docker Engine - Community for Mac][docker]
 - A user account with `sudo` privileges
 - Command line / terminal access
 - [Brew][brew] or similar package manager tool is installed
-- A Magento 2 web server is [installed][magento_install] and [configured][magento_config] for MFTF testing locally or remotely.  admin url, admin credentials and store front url are available and accessible.
+- A Magento 2 web server is [installed][magento_install] and [configured][magento_config] for MFTF testing locally or remotely.
+- Admin url, admin credentials and store front url are available and accessible.

 ## Prepare environment {#prepare-environment}

-MFTF requires the following softwares installed and configured on your development environment:
+MFTF requires the following software to be installed and configured on your development environment:

-- [PHP version supported by the Magento instance under test][php]
-- [Composer 1.3 or later][composer_download]
-- [Docker Engine - Community for Mac][docker]
 - [Docker Selenium image version compatible with MFTF 3.8.1 or later][docker selenium]
 - [Allure CLI (optional for visual test report)][allure docs]
 - VNC Viewer (optional for visually see the browser)